trustcrypto/documentation-theme-jekyll/index.md

 [Using OnlyKey with Qubes OS](https://docs.crp.to/qubes.html) - How to use OnlyKey with Qubes OS.

-[Legacy Firmware Upgrade Guide](https://docs.crp.to/upgradeguide.html) - Follow this guide to upgrade firmware from Beta6 to Beta7.
+[Firmware Upgrade Guide](https://docs.crp.to/upgradeguide.html) - Follow this guide to upgrade firmware.

 [Deploying OnlyKey to the Enterprise](https://docs.crp.to/enterprise.html) - Options for deploying ready to use OnlyKey to employees.